aksweb/Leetcode-Daily-Challenge/README.md

-# GFG Problem of the Day Solutions
+# Leetcode Daily Challenge Solutions

 <br>
 <i> This repository contains solutions (C++/Python) to the Leetcode daily challenge.
 All solutions are uploaded before evening of the day.
 Access the code by clicking on Problem Link: </i>